Skip to main content

 Easy Chicken Tikka Masala

 As you, my foodie followers know, I absolutely love Indian food.
 I have been trying to perfect some of the recipes I have posted here previously since I always seem to modify them each time I make them, either by a changing the spices or varying the cooking technique etc. It's good to mature and perfect, right?
-Chicken Tikka Masala is (I think I heard this fact ) the most popular Indian dish (outside of India) in the world, and I make it quite a bit, at least once every 2 months.
+Chicken Tikka Masala is (I think I heard this fact) the most popular Indian dish (outside of India) in the world, and I make it quite a bit, at least once every 2 months.
 I've tried several versions of this prolific meal, but this one from Aarti Sequeira, a Food Network star - contained in her cookbook Aarti Paarti - is a simple and amazing take.
 Other recipes have almost a half page listing of spices, yet this one, only a few.
 I must admit, I was very skeptical.
 How could all of the flavors come out with only ginger, garlic, paprica and garam masala?
-I went for it and prepared Aarti's version, almost to the letter, and it was amazing.
-The difference her
+I went for it and prepared Aarti's version, almost to the letter, and...

 One Pot Spinach and Orzo with Feta